DevAhamed/MultiViewAdapter/website/references/concepts.md

 ## 1. MultiViewAdapter

 The class which glues together all the other components.
-MultiViewAdapter allows you to add any number of section and itembinders to it.
-In most cases you can directly use the ```MultiViewAdapter``` unlike framework's ```RecyclerView.Adapter``` which needs you to subclass itself.
+MultiViewAdapter allows you to add any number of sections and itembinders to it.
+In most cases you can directly use the ```MultiViewAdapter``` unlike framework's ```RecyclerView.Adapter``` which needs to be extended.
 You can use the adapter as follows,

 ```java
     MultiViewAdapter adapter = new MultiViewAdapter();
     recyclerView.setAdapter(adapter);
 ```

 You can register your binders and add sections to the adapter as follows,

 ```java
     adapter.registerBinders(yourBinder);
     adapter.addSection(yourSection);
 ```

 If you are using the ```GridLayoutManager```, you can set the span count like this.
 Also don't forget about ```SpanSizeLookup```

 ```java
     // Set Span Count
     adapter.setSpanCount(4);